Top photo: View from the path to the beach just before sunset.

-This trail is an easy 3.2 mile loop trail that runs through a number of habitat types.
+This trail is an easy 3.2-mile loop trail that runs through several habitat types.
 Two short sections of the trail go along the road.
-Actually the loop is a collection of 6 short trails: Ocean View Trail, Huckleberry Hill Trail, Ridge Trail, North...
+Actually, the loop is a collection of 6 short trails: Ocean View Trail, Huckleberry Hill Trail, Ridge Trail, North ...

 "Oregon Dunes National Recreation Area extends for 40 miles from Florence to Coos Bay.
 This is the largest expanse of coastal sand dunes in North America.
 Recreational opportunities galore."